The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Introduction

-Among the first globular clusters around which signs of tidal tails were sought was the $\omega$~Centauri cluster.
-This cluster has a very peculiar set of characteristics: its mass is ten times greater than the average mass of Galactic globular clusters \citep{baumgardt18}; its stars show a very wide spread in metallicity \citep[see, for example,][]{johnson2010, pancino11, marino11, nitschai23}, accompanied by a possible spread in age \citep{villanova07, villanova14, clontz2024}; its kinematics is peculiar \citep{meylan86, merritt97, norris97, vandeven2006, pancino07, bianchini13, kamann2018, sanna20} with part of its stars in counter-rotation \citep{pechetti24}.
-All the properties have long led to the suspicion that it is the remnant of a dwarf galaxy accreted by the Milky Way in the past \citep[][for early works]{lee99, majewski00, carraro00}.
-Of this galaxy, $\omega$~Cen would have constituted the nuclear regions, which would have survived the destruction \citep{bekki03, tsuchiya03, tsuchiya04}, appearing to us in the guise of a globular cluster, however atypical.
+Among the first GCs around which signs of tidal tails were sought was the $\omega$~Centauri cluster.
+This cluster has a very peculiar set of characteristics: its mass is ten times greater than the average mass of Galactic GCs \citep{baumgardt18}; its stars show a very wide spread in metallicity \citep[see, for example,][]{johnson2010, pancino11, marino11, nitschai23}, accompanied by a possible spread in age \citep{villanova07, villanova14, clontz2024}; and its kinematics is peculiar \citep{meylan86, merritt97, norris97, vandeven2006, pancino07, bianchini13, kamann2018, sanna20} with part of its stars in counter-rotation \citep{pechetti24}.
+All the properties have long led to the suspicion that it is the remnant of a dwarf galaxy that was accreted by the Milky Way in the past \citep[][for early works]{lee99, majewski00, carraro00}.
+Of this galaxy, $\omega$~Cen would have constituted the nuclear regions, which would have survived the destruction \citep{bekki03, tsuchiya03, tsuchiya04}, appearing to us in the guise of a GC, however atypical.
 The search for tidal tails around $\omega$~Cen began with the work of \citet{leon00}, who pointed out the presence of such structures outside the cluster tidal radius, with an inclination roughly perpendicular to the Galactic plane.
 These results were partly questioned by \citet{law03}, due to the strong differential reddening in the region where $\omega$~Cen tails were found by \citet{leon00}.
-The search for streams around this cluster was subsequently continued with the works of \citet{dacosta08} and \citet{marconi14}, until the discovery of the Fimbulthul stream by \citet{ibata19b} in Gaia~DR2 data.
-This stream was subsequently shown to be related to $\omega$~Centauri \citep{ibata19a}, of which it would constitute part of the trailing tail. \citet{simpson20} explored GALAH data \citep{desilva2015galah} to find two additional members of Fimbulthul, based in particular to their peculiar chemical abundances.
-Chemical abundances have been used also by \citet{lind15} and \citet{fernandez15} to link some individual stars found in the Galactic field to the cluster.\\
+The search for streams around this cluster was subsequently continued with the works of \citet{dacosta08} and \citet{marconi14}, until the discovery of the Fimbulthul stream by \citet{ibata19b} in \emph{Gaia}~DR2 data.
+This stream was subsequently shown to be related to $\omega$~Centauri \citep{ibata19a}, of which it would constitute part of the trailing tail. \citet{simpson20} explored GALAH data \citep{desilva2015galah} to find two additional members of Fimbulthul, based in particular on their peculiar chemical abundances.
+Chemical abundances have also been used by \citet{lind15} and \citet{fernandez15} to link some individual stars found in the Galactic field to the cluster.\\